 What is Tripoli Research?

 Tripoli encourages research and development in all aspects of hobby rocketry.
 However, the term "Tripoli Research" relates to development, testing, and flight of non-commercial rocket motors.
-Tripoli-Colorado's provides members with the facilities to safely test and fly their research creations.
+Tripoli-Colorado provides members with opportunity to safely test and fly their research creations.

 Static test of a hybrid "L" motor